 Not only is lithium-ion technology too expensive for this role, but limited battery life means it’s not well suited to filling gaps during the days, weeks, and even months when wind and solar generation flags.

 This problem is particularly acute in California, where both wind and solar fall off precipitously during the fall and winter months.
-Here’s what the seasonal pattern looks like:

 This leads to a critical problem: when renewables reach high levels on the grid, you need far, far more wind and solar plants to crank out enough excess power during peak times to keep the grid operating through those long seasonal dips, says Jesse Jenkins, a coauthor of the study and an energy systems researcher.
 That, in turn, requires banks upon banks of batteries that can store it all away until it’s needed.